oracle/analytical-sql-examples/analytical-sql/Scripts/README.md

  - Argument can contain multiple columns in a comma separated list
  - Analytic function acts on each group independently
  - Works in the similar way to GROUP BY clause

+<h4>Using ORDER BY clause...</h4>
+Optional clause, warning – if you omit an optional clause/keyword make sure results are what you were expecting.
+Majority of SQL statements will include ORDER BY keyword within the OVER() clause.
+If omitted then data is automatically aggregated within each PARTITION
+ 1. Defines the order of rows to be processed by the calculation
+ 2. Defines the default window
+   - Sub-grouping of rows within the main block
+   - Default window is the current row + all previous rows

+<h4>Using windows...</h4>
+Gives you more control over the processing within the analytic function.
+Defines the start row and the end row for processing within each partition/group.
+Sophisticate set of keywords
+ - RANGE, INTERVAL DAY/MONTH/YEAR, UNBOUNDED, PRECEDING, FOLLOWING, CURRENT ROW

+Used to compute cumulative, moving, and centered aggregates.
+Two types of window:
+ - Physical
+ - Logical

+Similar in concept to the WHERE clause

+<h4>Sort optimizations...</h4>
+ - Number of sorts is minimized via the notion of “Ordering Groups”
+ - An ordering group is a set of analytic functions which can be evaluated with a single sort
+ - A minimal set of ordering groups is found which in turn minimizes the number of sorts

+<h3>Analytical SQL Part 2</h3>
+Scipt: 1-2_analytical_funtions_Part2.sql

+<h4>Ranking data...</h4>
+Ranking of data to find top 10 or bottom 10 is a common requirement.
+RANK() can be used in a similar way to other analytical aggregates such as SUM(), COUNT(), AVG() etc. We can create rankings across the whole data set or within each specific partition/group.

+<h4>Using LAG/LEAD...</h4>
+LAG/LEAD functions provides access to several rows at the same time.
+Allows comparison of different portions of a table without a self join.
+Functions operate on an ordered set of data.
+Allow access to a row at a fixed offset from the current row.

+<h4>Ratio to report</h4>
+Ratio_to_report is another useful function.
+It computes the ratio of a value to the sum of a set of values.
+The PARTITION BY clause defines the groups on which the RATIO_TO_REPORT function is to be computed.
+If the PARTITION BY clause is absent, then the function is computed over the whole query result set.
+In this example the grouping is based on quarters so you get each months value as ration of the total for the specific quarter.

+<h3>Analytical SQL Part 3</h3>
+Script: 1-3_analytical_funtions_Part3.sql

+Included in Oracle 12c Database is a compelling array of statistical functions accessible from through SQL.
+These include descriptive statistics, hypothesis testing, correlations analysis, test for distribution fit, cross tabs with Chi-square statistics, and analysis of variance (ANOVA).